 - Let it cool before slicing: Custard pies finish setting and firming while they cool.
 Go hands off and let the magic happen!
 If you try to cut it before it has completely chilled, you'll end up with custard soup.

 Read below for some troubleshooting tips!

-The unbaked pie filling has bits of yellow in it: It’s pieces of cooked egg.
+The unbaked pie filling has bits of yellow in it: It is likely pieces of cooked egg.
 Make sure to strain it twice with a fine mesh strainer.

 The pie filling is wobbly but the edges have puffed up: This is correct!
 The pie is finished cooking even when the center is still a bit jiggly.
-Look for the edges to be puffed up about 2″ but the center to still wobble.
+Look for the edges to be puffed up around 2" but the center still has a still wobble.